-Tragically, a percentage of these accidents and fatalities are preventable.
-Before you and the family get behind the wheel this festive season (or any time of the year) make sure you are ready, and able, to drive.
-As Christmas is often a time for travel, particularly with long road trips to see family and friends, we have outlined our top ten tips for safe driving this festive season.
+Many of these accidents and fatalities, however, are preventable.
+Before you and the family get behind the wheel this festive season (or any time of the year) make sure you travel safely but are prepared for any eventuality.
+To make things a little easier, we have outlined our top ten tips for safe driving this festive season.

-Before you get in your vehicle, take time to prepare for your trip; plan your journey and identify rest stops along the way.
-If possible, plan around peak traffic and congestion time, avoid driving for long periods of time or driving in poor conditions.
+Before you get in your vehicle, take time to prepare for your trip; plan your journey and identify rest stops along the way for long journeys.
+If possible, plan around peak traffic and congestion time, and avoid driving for long periods of time or driving in poor conditions.

 You should ensure plenty of stops to take a break, stretch your legs and mentally refresh.
 If planning an extended road trip, plan exciting rest stops, like major attractions and interesting local sights.
 Fatigue and distraction are major contributors to accident rates, so take the time to need to rest up and arrive alive.

-Check relevant traffic and travel information when planning your trip, this can help you avoid road work and congestion.
-There are a number of apps that supply real-time data on, road changes, delays, closures and incidents, considering having your passenger keep an eye on these.
+Check relevant traffic and travel information when planning your trip; this can help you avoid road work and congestion.
+There are a number of apps that supply real-time data on, road changes, delays, closures and incidents – consider having your passenger keep an eye on these.
 Depending on your system, you may also be able to access updated traffic flow through your GPS or through your vehicle navigation system.